 Draw & Paint I/Hist & Art of Mod Eur & World

 This interdisciplinary course combines a tenth-grade history course (see description for course number U6410-0, The History and Art of Modern Europe and the World, located in the Academics section of this guide under the History and Social Studies course offerings) with a drawing and painting course.
 For students who love art history and/or studio art, it offers the opportunity to study history through art and to develop and hone artistic techniques and talents.
-This course is required for students wishing to take Advanced Placement Studio Art offerings in the Visual Arts department.
+This course is required for students wishing to take AP Studio Art offerings in the Visual Arts department.

 Corequisite: The History and Art of Modern Europe and the World.